Itay-Biton/StegoAudioApp/README.md

 ### Usage

 1.  **Encoding:**
-    * Select a 16-bit PCM WAV audio file.
     * Enter the text message to embed.
-    * Tap the "Encode" button.
+    * Tap the "Lock" button to confirm the text.
+    * Select a WAV audio file or record.
     * The encoded file will be created.
 2.  **Decoding:**
     * Select the encoded WAV audio file.
-    * Tap the "Decode" button.
     * The extracted text message will be displayed.

 ## Contact